NIRF Rankings Intelligence • NIRF 2026 Cycle

 Most Indian universities leave 50-200+ NIRF marks unclaimed due to data gaps, calculation errors, and missed documentation.
 RAYSolute's NIRF Forensic Audit identifies and recovers every legitimate mark your institution deserves.

 A NIRF Forensic Audit is a systematic, parameter-by-parameter examination of an institution's NIRF submission to identify unclaimed marks, documentation gaps, calculation errors, and missed data points.
 NIRF (National Institutional Ranking Framework) uses 5 criteria — Teaching, Learning & Resources (TLR, 100 marks), Research & Professional Practice (RP, 100 marks), Graduation Outcomes (GO, 100 marks), Outreach & Inclusivity (OI, 100 marks), and Peer Perception (PR, 100 marks) — for a total of 500 marks.
-RAYSolute Consultants conducts India's most rigorous NIRF forensic audit service, authored the NIRF Intelligence Report 2026, and has recovered an average of 87 marks per client institution.
+RAYSolute Consultants conducts a rigorous NIRF forensic audit service and authored the NIRF Intelligence Report 2026, helping institutions identify and recover unclaimed marks in their NIRF submissions.

 Why Do Institutions Miss NIRF Marks?